-When you are trying to decide between occupational therapy career options, it’s important to look at what you will be doing in certain roles and compare: OT vs OTA.
+When you are trying to decide between occupational therapy career options, it’s important to look at what you will be doing in OT vs OTA roles and compare.
 You will want to learn about your day-to-day tasks, the people you will work with and the education you will need before you can begin your career.
-If you are looking at the OTA outlook and considering an occupational therapy assistant career, you will want to learn more about who you will work with, including the different patients you’ll work with and coworkers.
+Keep in mind that if you do decide you want to become an OTA, St. Catherine University offers an Online Occupational Therapy Assistant Program that can be completed in as little as 16 months.

 Working as an occupational therapy assistant requires the ability to work with a team.
-Not only do you work with your patient, but you will work closely with an occupational therapist to develop and carry out treatment plans (also known as OT intervention plans).
-Our guest blogger shares some information on the relationship between an occupational therapist and an occupational therapy assistant.
+Not only do you work with your patient, but you will work closely with an occupational therapist to develop and carry out treatment plans.
+We share some information on the specific roles, differences and the relationship between an occupational therapist and an occupational therapy assistant.

-Occupational therapists spend four years completing a masters-level education, whereas you can become a COTA by completing a two-year associate’s degree.
-Occupational therapists are involved in all of the evaluation and setting goals for patients, and certified occupational therapy assistants use the information gleaned from the evaluation and goals of the treatment plan.
+One of the main differences between OTs and OTAs is the level of responsibility they hold.
+While both are responsible for treating patients, occupational therapists are involved in all of the evaluation and setting goals for patients whereas certified occupational therapy assistants use the information gleaned from the evaluation and goals of the treatment plan.
 At some facilities, the certified OTA may have a greater caseload than the OT due to the extra paperwork required of the occupational therapist.
-A COTA has to have their daily notes signed by an OT, whereas OTs do not have to have a cosigner.
+Because OTs supervise their work, an OTA must have their daily notes signed by an OT, whereas OTs do not have to have a cosigner.

 COTAs and OTs Working Together

-Despite differences in the professional and legal roles between COTAs and OTs, the most important aspect of the COTA/OT relationship is communication.
-Both the COTA and OT needs to be strong communicators to allow each professional to treat their patients to the best of their ability.
+Despite differences between OT vs OTA, the most important aspect of the OTA/OT relationship is communication.
+Both the OTA and OT needs to be strong communicators to allow each professional to treat their patients to the best of their ability.

-For example, after an occupational therapist completes an evaluation on a patient to be seen by the COTA, the OT needs to make sure the COTA is aware of the identified deficits and the goals for the patients.
-The COTA then can make treatment plans as appropriate to address the identified deficits.
-Along the way during treatment, if the COTA or OT feels like the treatment plan or goals need to be updated, they work together to make those adjustments.
-The COTA is allowed to spearhead this, however, the OT is responsible for the changes and has to document the changes made.
+For example, if during treatment, the OTA or OT feels like the treatment plan need to be updated, they work together to make those adjustments.
+The OTA is allowed to spearhead this; however, the OT is responsible for the changes and must document them.